 Buddy lets you build a pipeline that will deploy your application to the selected server or cloud platform.
-Configuration is very simple and takes only a couple of minutes.
+The configuration is straightforward and takes only a couple of minutes.

 First, you need to add a new project and synchronize it with your repository.
 You can select from GitHub, Bitbucket or GitLab, or hook up any custom Git repo:

 The next step is adding a pipeline and specifying which branch should be deployed and when.
 Each pipeline can be triggered in 3 different ways:

 - Manually – if you choose this option, the deployment will be made on demand by clicking the Run button in Buddy.
 This mode is most frequently used for deploying to production servers